The Quick and Easy Guide to Jabber/XMPP

 #malleable-systems#matrix.org@aria-net.org

-You can also bridge Matrix and XMPP rooms together, so if either one goes down, the other keeps running as usual.
+You can also bridge Matrix and XMPP rooms together, so if either one goes down, the other keeps running as usual, and the XMPP room is discoverable to XMPP users via search.jabber.network.

 1. Invite @_bifrost_bot:aria-net.org to the Matrix side